IQ-EQ Fund Performance Snapshot

 At IQ-EQ Fund Management, we focus on profitable businesses which generate persistent returns and have high levels of protection combined with competent management.
 We define these as quality businesses, and we expect them to perform irrespective of market volatility.
 In the long run, we believe these characteristics will deliver outperformance for our clients.

-February 2026 figures for the IQ-EQ range of Funds:
+March 2026 figures for the IQ-EQ range of Funds:

-IQ EQ Global Equity Income Fund: YTD 10.80% (Net of fees)
+IQ EQ Global Equity Income Fund: YTD 4.80% (Net of fees)

 Key contributors during the period include:

 - Cummins Inc. (CMI) manufactures and sells a wide range of diesel, natural gas, and hybrid engines, power generators and alternators.
 Its ability to improve the efficiency of its power solutions enables it to deliver double digit margins.
 Innovation is also positioning the company for the transition to electric powertrains.
 This has resulted in strong ESG credentials, highlighting its role as a leader in low emissions technologies.
-The Engine division has been relatively weak since US Environmental Protection Agency (EPA) announced earlier this year that it might row back on legislation tightening emissions, which is due to come into effect in 2027.
+The Engine division has been relatively weak since the US Environmental Protection Agency (EPA) announced earlier this year that it might row back on legislation tightening emissions, which is due to come into effect in 2027.
 The laws were expected to result in a strong market for trucks in the run-up to the introduction of the legislation.
 This is now at risk due to the EPA review.
-However, the company has recently reported strong performance in its Data Centre backup power business, which results from the deployment of AI-related services.
+However, the company has recently reported strong performance in its Data Centre backup power business, which it gets from the deployment of AI-related services.
 Meanwhile, the company’s Accelera unit, which is focused on zero-emissions vehicles and technologies, is experiencing good revenue growth and a strong backlog in its hydrogen technologies.
 CMI released an earnings update early in February that disappointed investors, specifically on the power generation side.
-This caused the shares to fall on the day, before recovering those losses during the rest of the month.
+This caused the shares to fall on the day before recovering those losses over the remainder of the month.

 IQ EQ Strategic: Global Quality Equity Fund*: YTD 1.62% (Net of fees)